-2. 4 UQ OCCUPATIONAL HEALTH & SAFETY DIVISION
+2.4 UQ HEALTH, SAFETY & WELLNESS DIVISION

-The University of Queensland has an Occupation Health and Safety Division (located on level 6 of the Computer Science Building (Building # 69).
-The Director is Mr Jim Carmichael (ext.
-52563).
-The main function of the Health and Safety Unit is to advise departments, schools and centres on OH&S matters and to facilitate the implementation of the University policy within departments.
-The Unit provides specialist advice on topics including radiation safety, ergonomic matters, fume cupboard operation, disposal of chemicals, fire procedures, storage regulations etc.
+The University of Queensland has a Health and Safety Division (located on level 6 of the Computer Science Building (Building # 69).
+The Director is Mr Jim Carmichael (336 52563).
+The main function of the HS&W Division is to advise Faculties, Schools and Centers on HS&W matters and to facilitate the implementation of the University policy within departments.
+The Division provides specialist advice on topics including radiation safety, ergonomic matters, fume cupboard operation, disposal of chemicals, fire procedures, storage regulations etc.